Selling blood tests online for over 15 years.

 Raised ferritin levels can indicate iron overload syndrome (haemochromatosis) or any kind of liver damage.
 It is also a marker of infection and inflammation.

-We will send you your Thyroid Check UltraVit rT3 blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Thyroid Check UltraVit rT3 Blood Test blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Thyroid Check UltraVit rT3 results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Thyroid Check UltraVit rT3 Blood Test results.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.